Comparison of SAT-based and ASP-based Algorithms for Inconsistency Measurement: Evaluation

 \paragraph{LP}

 At last we inspect the runtime results regarding the LP data set.
-As in the preceding paragraph, the timeout is set to $5000$\,s.
-The results show that only the ASP-based approaches for $\icont$, $\iforget$, and $\ihdalal$ were able to solve any instances at all.
-Hence, wrt.\ $\ihs$, $\imdalal$, and $\isdalal$, not a single instance could be solved by either one of the applied methods.

-From Figure \ref{fig:overall-runtime-all-ASP}\footnote{We omitted the (empty) cactus plots for $\ihs$, $\imdalal$, and $\isdalal$.
-Information on cumulative runtimes and numbers of timeouts is provided in Table \ref{tab:cumulative-runtimes}.} we can observe that the ASP-based method for $\icont$ could, in fact, solve all $45$ instances, while the one for $\iforget$ could solve $11$ instances, but timed out $34$ times.
+Again, the timeout is set to $5000$\,s.
+The results (see Table \ref{tab:cumulative-runtimes}) show that neither one of the SAT-based or naive approaches could solve any instance for any of the six measures within the time limit.
+As for the ASP-based approaches, some instances could be solved wrt.\ $\icont$, $\iforget$, and $\ihdalal$, but wrt.\ $\ihs$, $\imdalal$, and $\isdalal$, again, not a single inconsistency value could be determined within the time limit.
+To be exact, we can observe that the ASP-based method for $\icont$ could, in fact, solve all $45$ instances, while the one for $\iforget$ could solve $11$ instances, but timed out $34$ times.
 The ASP method for $\ihdalal$ solved $31$ instances, and consequently timed out in $14$ cases.
-A closer look at the plots reveals that, although the ASP-based approaches for $\icont$, $\iforget$, and $\ihdalal$ could solve a number of instances, they did require a rather large amount of time in a lot of cases, in particular wrt.\ $\iforget$.
+A closer look at the runtimes (see also Figure \ref{fig:overall-runtime-all-ASP}) reveals that, although the ASP-based approaches for $\icont$, $\iforget$, and $\ihdalal$ could solve a number of instances, they did require a rather large amount of time in a lot of cases, in particular wrt.\ $\iforget$.
 More precisely, the ASP-based method for $\icont$ still solved $16$ instances between $10$ and $100$\,s, however, the remaining $29$ instances took between $100$ and $1000$\,s, with $12$ of them exceeding the $500$\,s mark.
 With regard to the ASP method for $\iforget$, all instances (except one) even require $>1700$\,s.
 These comparatively long runtimes might be an indicator of why none of the SAT-based or naive approaches could solve even a single instance.
-The comparison between the runtimes of the ASP-based approaches wrt.\ each individual instance of the other four data sets with the runtimes of the SAT-based and naive approaches revealed that in the vast majority of cases, the former are faster than the latter (see the corresponding scatter plots in Appendix \ref{app:scatter-plots}).